tcuisset/CMSSWTruthViz/OPENSHIFT.md

 # OpenShift S2I Deployment

-This repository can be deployed directly with the OpenShift Python S2I builder.
+This repository can be deployed with the OpenShift Python S2I builder.
+More general setup notes are in [INSTALL.md](INSTALL.md).

-Use the repository root, not the parent directory:
+Create the app from the `CMSSWGraphViz` repository root:

 ```bash
 oc new-app python:3.11~https://github.com/waredjeb/CMSSWGraphViz.git